Julianafajr/julianafajr/README.md

 ##  👧🏻 About Me
 > "Building cool things with technology.
 That eventually hits."

-Started with wild ideas and lines of code, I turn ‘what ifs’ into real things you can actually build on.
-Every script I write is proof that tech was never meant to belong to just one gender.
+Started with wild ideas and lines of code, I turn ‘what ifs’ into real things you can build on.
+Every script I write proves that coding was never meant to belong to just one gender.

 ## 🎯 Current Focus
 - 🎓 Pursuing Computer Science and Informatics at Leeds University